-We have also attended many Environment Canada CANWARN storm spotter trainings sessions over the years and plan to add at least one weather webcamera in the near future.
+We have also attended many Environment Canada CANWARN storm spotter training sessions over the years and plan to add at least one weather webcamera in the near future.

-The current weather station is situation well away from the house and other structures, actually sited in the middle of a vegetable garden, about 2m above the ground.
+The current weather station is sited well away from the house and other structures, actually in the middle of a vegetable garden, about 2-3m above the ground.

 Other sources of weather for our area:

 Ontario Road Conditions -